Gary-XC/stock-sentiment-pipeline/README.md

 ```

 **The goal is not simply to process stock data—it is to demonstrate the ability to design, build, orchestrate, and analyze a complete data pipeline from ingestion to insight.**

----

-# ⭐ Author

-Built as a portfolio project demonstrating practical skills in **Data Engineering, Data Science, Streaming Analytics, NLP, and Cloud-Oriented Data Architecture**.

-If you found this project interesting, feel free to explore the implementation and follow the evolution of the project through its future enhancements.